HoGentTIN/linux-training-hogent/modules/network/051_nfs_theory.md

 `nfs` is configured in `/etc/exports`.
 Here is a sample `/etc/exports` to explain the syntax.
-You need some way (NIS domain or LDAP) to synchronize userid\'s across computers when using `nfs` a lot.
+You need some way (NIS domain or LDAP) to synchronize userid's across computers when using `nfs` a lot.
 The `rootsquash` option will change UID 0 to the UID of the nfsnobody user account.
 The `sync` option will write writes to disk before completing the client request.